Tap here to get 5 Secrets to Stress Free Dinners

 Candy Melts

-Both dark chocolate and light chocolate will work for these amazing Peanut Butter Balls.
+Both semi-sweet chocolate and milk chocolate will work for these amazing Peanut Butter Balls.

 Product Image